byandell/byandell.github.io/_posts/2026-02-13-Gravity-and-Antigravity.md

 ### Thinking Big

 It will be useful to “think big” and “go big” with future use of agentic AI (what is that? read on).
-We have started with “conversations' with AI, initially with an AI tools like Claude Code or Google Gemini on their own.
+We have started with “conversations' with AI, initially with AI tools like Claude Code or Google Gemini on their own.
 Now we build conversations in an
 [integrated development environment (IDE)](https://www.geeksforgeeks.org/blogs/what-is-ide/) such as AntiGravity that enable us (me or my team, along with AI agents)